sunandhini96/ERA_S6/README.md

 Test set: Average loss: 0.0189, Accuracy: 9942/10000 (99.42%)

-We created the network like squeeze and expand to reduce the parameters and increase the performance.
+We created the network like squeeze and expand (transition layer in between) to reduce the parameters and increase the performance.
 We trained the our model with a 15 epochs, we observed 7 th epoch itself achieved 99.4 % test accuracy.